rschristopher/ischristtrue.com/src/ancient-views/justification.md

 !!! quote "James 2:24"
     Ye see then how that by works a man is **justified**, and ***not by faith only***.

-Difficult to square *sola fide* with the words ***not by faith alone***.
+Difficult to square *sola fide* with the words ***not by faith only***.
 Remember, all it takes is one counterexample to disprove a given Biblical interpretation.
 And in this case it's pretty clear, any interpretation that attempts to claim justification by faith alone (sola fide) is false.

 !!! quote "Martin Luther"